Homicide: A Year on the Killing Streets: Aftermath

 Detective Tom Pellegrini, then 49, retired from the Baltimore Police Department in 1999 after 20 years of service, only to join the United Nations Interim Administration Mission in Kosovo (UNMIK) police force in Kosovo, in October 1999.
 Pellegrini later worked as a private investigator with Sherwood Investigators based in Severn, Maryland.
+He also served as the chief of police in White Hall, West Virginia, and died at the age of 76 on October 22, 2025.